manonja/my-memes-app/README.md

 - `rails s -p 3001`

 ## Uses
 If you have an account, just login.
-If you don't, create one!
+If you don't, create one.

 ## MVP and stretch goals